Talazoparib

 Rarely, talazoparib and other PARP inhibitors may cause serious blood diseases.
 Your doctor will monitor you throughout treatment to watch for these diseases.

-Before starting treatment, tell your doctor if you
+Before starting treatment, tell your doctor if you:

-• have kidney problems
+- Have kidney problems

-• are pregnant or plan to become pregnant
+- Are pregnant or plan to become pregnant

 Talazoparib is harmful to a fetus and may cause miscarriage, so you should not become pregnant during treatment or take the medicine if you are already pregnant.
 If you are able to become pregnant, you should use reliable birth control during all cancer treatment.

 You should not breastfeed while taking talazoparib because experts don’t know if it will harm your baby.
-Doctors recommend waiting one month after your last dose of talazoparib before you start breastfeeding.
+Doctors recommend waiting 1 month after your last dose of talazoparib before you start breastfeeding.
 Remember, though, that many other cancer treatments may impact breastfeeding.
 Always ask your doctor if it’s safe to breastfeed when you switch to a new medicine.

 Stay connected